drovak/backtrace/README.md

 Double-height Flip-Chip card implementing a set of shift registers to scan the card edge connectors for continuity.

-This project is as of now incomplete and untested.
-The microcontroller board to drive the set Flip-Chip cards is yet to be designed (but should be trivial).
+Driver card for driving a large number of Flip-Chip cards.

+This project is still incomplete and untested, but prototype hardware has been ordered.